St. Louis County has provided 64-gallon recycling carts to unincorporated county and has provided grants to municipalities wishing to purchase carts.

-As a reminder, weekly recycling pickup is a standard part of a minimum level of trash service and all licensed haulers operating in Saint Louis County are required by law to provide you with weekly recycling pickup if you are in a one- or two-family household.
+Weekly recycling pickup is a standard part of a minimum level of trash service and all licensed haulers operating in St. Louis County are required by law to provide you with weekly recycling pickup if you are in a one- or two-family household.

-Please contact your hauler or municipality if you have questions about curbside recycling service requirements including the type of container you should use for recycling and recycling schedules.
+Please contact your hauler or municipality with questions about curbside recycling service requirements including the type of container you should use for recycling and recycling schedules.

-In 2008, the Saint Louis County Department of Health delivered black recycling carts to all one- and two-family residences in unincorporated Saint Louis County.
+In 2008, the St. Louis County Department of Health delivered black recycling carts to all one- and two-family residences in unincorporated St. Louis County.
 The cart program was a one-time event to help encourage recycling.
 The program has concluded and no further cart deliveries, removals or exchanges are being conducted.
 Funding for the recycling carts came from voter approved 5% landfill surcharge fees.

 - The cart is assigned to your address.
 You are responsible to make sure it is used properly and not damaged by misuse.